 If you don’t want to hear from us, that’s fine.
 Just let us know on 0207 404 6600 or at firstname.lastname@example.org.

-We may use publicly available information from your profile to target you with specific posts that may interest you.
+We may use publicly available information linked to your social media profile to anonymously target you with posts that may interest you.

 We’ll never ask for personal or sensitive information on social media.
 We may repost or share your posts on social media if it relates to MSF and our work.